 \section{UAV roles in communications}

 Ongoing developments in wireless networking are progressively integrating UAVs into 5G networks as reconfigurable nodes.
 These platforms have evolved beyond their flying capabilities and serve as a relay function, gNB, UEs, and RIS.
 UAVs offer enhanced connectivity, path planning and rapid deployment for the extension of the network (lightweight as compared to traditional networks).
 This section systematically highlights these roles.
-A comparative table \ref{tab:5} further elaborates shortcomings and features of the UAV-enabled network against the traditional network infrastructure.
+A comparative Table \ref{tab:5} further elaborates shortcomings and features of the UAV-enabled network against the traditional network infrastructure.

-\subsection{UAV as an Aerial Base station}
+\subsection{UAV as an Aerial Base Station}

 The Next Generation Node Base Station (gNodeB), also known as gNB, is a crucial component of 5G technology.
 The primary role of gNB is to propagate a signal to User Equipment (UE), which involves modulating/demodulating the signal as well as antenna technology.
 It also manages the allocation of radio resources to the UEs.
-UAVs as gNB carry a payload comprising of 5G New Radio (NR) units, Distributed Units (DU)/ Control Unit (CU), antennas to act as aerial base stations to provide temporary coverage, flexible deployment, LoS communications, capacity management and provide cost-effective solutions \cite{ref27} The figure \ref{fig:uavbs} illustrates the UAV enabled aerial base station where drone provides wireless connectivity to the UEs.
-This setup consists of two primary links that establishes wireless links connecting UAV to the core network (Backhaul) and other that connects UAV to users (Access) to deliver coverage.
+UAVs as gNB carry a payload comprising of 5G New Radio (NR) units, Distributed Units (DU)/ Control Unit (CU), antennas to act as aerial base stations to provide temporary coverage, flexible deployment, LoS communications, capacity management and provide cost-effective solutions \cite{ref27}.
+Figure \ref{fig:uavbs} illustrates a UAV-enabled aerial base station, where a drone provides wireless connectivity to the UEs.
+This setup consists of two primary wireless links, one of which connects the UAV to the core network (backhaul) and the other that connects the UAV to users (access) to provide coverage.